 Lead Virginia Today

-In 2015, now in its tenth year, Lead Virginia's imprint on Virginia’s history is being made across the state, with 450 community and regional leaders now counting among their credentials completion of this prestigious program.
-Lead Virginia alumni serve on statewide boards and commissions, appointed by Governors seeking high caliber individuals with a broad, statewide view.
-Alumni are becoming increasingly engaged with Lead Virginia by serving on its board of directors and regional program committees.
-Today, Lead Virginia graduates represent over 50 percent of the organization’s board of directors as they step into stewardship roles for the organization.
+In 2015, Lead Virginia celebrated its 10 year anniversary and its then 450 alumni making their respective imprint on Virginia's history across the state.
+Putting their impressive leadership credentials to work, Lead Virginia alumni serve their local communities and on statewide boards and commissions, appointed by Governors seeking high caliber individuals with a broad, statewide view.
+Alumni are engaged with Lead Virginia by serving on its board of directors and regional program and alumni committees.